We will explore the difference between Fidelity MSCI Information Technology Index ETF (FTEC) vs Invesco QQQ Trust (QQQ).

 Which is Better FTEC or QQQ?

-For those reasons, I would say both are a great option for long-term investors.
-If having a larger basket of stocks helps you sleep at night, then FTEC would be a better option.
+I would say both are excellent options for long-term investors for those reasons.
+However, if having a larger basket of stocks helps you sleep at night, then FTEC would be a better option.

 Lastly, it’s important to consider costs and fees because they can cost you in the long run, as we saw from our example above.
 That’s why it’s so important to purchase and sell your shares commission-free.